stacksgov/grants-program/.github/ISSUE_TEMPLATE/grant-application.md

+---
+name: Grant Application
+about: Do not submit
+title: Do not submit
+labels: ''
+assignees: ''

+---

 # "PLEASE NOTE: THE STACKS FOUNDATION GITHUB GRANT ISSUES ARE FOR ARCHIVE PURPOSES ONLY

 All new grant application should be submitted via www.stacks.org/grants.